coronalabs/corona-docs/markdown/index.markdown

 </div>

-This guide will help you navigate options for monetization in Solar2D-built apps.
+This guide will help you navigate options for monetization in apps built with CORONA_CORE_PRODUCT.

 </a>
 </div>